Institutional Financial Ratios Audited Data

 The methodology for calculating the three ratios is as follows:

 - Viability ratio: Expendable net assets divided by plant debt.
-(Note: if plant debt is zero, then the viability ratio is not calculated and a viability score of 5 is automatically assigned.)
+(Note: if plant debt is less than $50,000, then the viability ratio is not calculated.)

 - Primary reserve ratio: Expendable net assets divided by total operating expenses.